tacoss/plate/README.md

 **src/pages/**

-Files here are processed and/or copied to the `build` directory.
+Files here are processed and/or copied to the `build` destination.

 - In example, the `src/pages/example.md` will be saved as `build/example/index.html` instead.
 - They can be Markdown files, or Pug templates, etc. &mdash; try using some front-matter!

 **src/resources/images/**

-Images in this directory are processed and copied to the `build` directory, also a `images.css` file will be written.
+Images in this directory are processed and copied to the `build` destination, also a `images.css` file will be written.

-- Images can be referred from the `build` directory, or through using the generated stylesheet.
+- Images can be referred from the `build` destination, or through using the generated stylesheet.
 - Subdirectories can be used to group images, the stylesheet name will be the same as the folder name.

 **src/resources/scripts/**